 Assign sub-calendars to individuals

-You can designate a specific sub-calendar for an individual, and then give that individual access to their own sub-calendar via a customized calendar link.
+You can designate a specific sub-calendar for an individual, and then give that individual access to their own sub-calendar only.

 Here are a few examples: